-“With all renewed looks, Mumbai university’s Rajabai clock tower is all set to open for public as the Phase 1 of restoration work is done.
-The Gothic style 85 meters tall rajabai tower has its looks alike the London’s (United Kingdoms) famous tower called ‘Big ben’ and is well maintained with its original looks as was since during 1878.
+“With all renewed looks, Mumbai university’s Rajabai Tower is all set to open for public as the Phase 1 of restoration work is done.
+The Gothic style 85 meters tall Rajabai Clock tower has its looks alike the London’s (United Kingdoms) famous tower called ‘Big ben’ and is well maintained with its original looks as was since during 1878.
 With TCS and Mahanagar Gas Ltd support and donation this attraction of South Mumbai is yet another plus to the tourist attractions list.”

 Clock Tower Details